-This BLOG On Title Insurance Frequently Asked Questions Was Updated On April 23, 2017
+This BLOG On Title Insurance Frequently Asked Questions By Mortgage Borrowers Was Updated On November 22nd, 2018

 Common title insurance frequently asked questions by homeowners are the following:

 - What does title insurance do for borrowers of loans

 - Coverage from the title insurance policy